 We are unable to list all existing communicable illnesses.
 We will seek advice from a public health nurse on any communicable illnesses we are not familiar with.
-Parents would be informed to seek alternate childcare or keep their child at home if the child is not well enough to participate in the regular activities of our program.
+Parents would be informed to seek alternate childcare or keep their child at home if the child is not well enough to participate in the regular activities of our program, if the illness requires greater care from the child care staff than can be provided without compromising the care of the other children in the program, or their child has received one or more of the following diagnoses from a physician or other health professional: